rsdoiel/antenna/planet.md

 ---

-## Israeli strikes kill 35 in Gaza, medics say
+## Israeli forces kill 65 in Gaza, rescuers say

 date: 2025-06-26, from: RTÉ News

-Israeli gunfire and airstrikes killed 35 Palestinians in Gaza, Hamas-run health authorities said, as mediators reached out to Israel and Hamas to seek a resumption of ceasefire talks to end the war.
+Spanish Prime Minister Pedro Sanchez became the most prominent European leader to describe the situation in Gaza as a genocide, as rescuers in the Palestinian territory said Israeli forces killed 65 people.

 <br>